Certified Translation Services

 When Is Certification of a Translated Document Needed?

 Most frequently, translations need to be certified for legal reasons.
 Examples of legal documents that call for certified translations are:

 - Evidentiary Files

 Why Notarizing a Certified Translated Document?

-After translations go through this process, they are rendered as notarized, which is a higher for of authenticity for a translation then being certified.
-Translations that are notarized become legal records.
+After translations go through this process, they are rendered as notarized, higher for authenticity for a translation than being certified.
+Notarized translations become legal records.
 After this, these legal documents can be submitted to courts and government agencies.

 Certification Translations Around the World

-Although a translation may be certified in the United States, it might not be considered valid or authentic in jurisdictions around the world.
-In spite of this, translators who also specialize in law are able to offer higher degrees of validity for translations.
+Although a translation may be certified in the United States, it might not be considered valid or authentic in jurisdictions worldwide.
+Despite this, translators who also specialize in law can offer higher degrees of validity for translations.
 These translations are legalized and tailored for courts and governments worldwide.
-Legal and business translations may also require higher forms of certification for the incorporation of foreign businesses, the enforcement of US judgments overseas, and other international affairs.
+Legal and business translations may also require higher forms of certification to incorporate foreign businesses, the enforcement of US judgments overseas, and other international affairs.